-Dental implants are not suitable for children, as their facial bones are still growing.
+Dental implants are unsuitable for children, as their facial bones are still growing.

 Sometimes, a dental implant may fail.
-Healthcare professionals categorize implant failure into one of two categories: early failure (which occurs before the insertion of the implant) or late failure (which occurs after the implant has been in place for a period of time).
+Healthcare professionals categorize implant failure into one of two categories: early failure (which occurs shortly after the insertion of the implant) or late failure (which occurs after the implant has been in place for a period of time).

 The best way to ensure the success of a dental implant is to follow the aftercare advice the surgeon provides.